LijiAlex/SensorFaultDetection/README.md

 The problem is to reduce the cost due to unnecessary repairs.
 So it is required to minimize the false predictions.

+## Strategies
+* Drop columns with more than 70% missing values